ahmedkaludi/pwa-for-wp/readme.txt

 You can contact us from [here](https://pwa-for-wp.com/contact-us/)

 == Changelog ==
+= 1.7.4.3 (6 January 2019) =
+* Feature   : Compatibility with AMP-WP by Pixelative #273
+* Bug Fixed : Minor bug fixed #15 #274
+* Bug Fixed : Resolve issue of 301 redirection pages on Network Only and Network First caching strategy #277
+* Bug Fixed : Issue fixed with buddy press message not sending #286

 = 1.7.4.2 (26 December 2019) =
 * Feature 	: pushnotification.io Compatibility added #281 #283
 * Bug Fixed : "Uncaught ReferenceError: pwa_cta_assets is not defined" in console #279